-A micro-TLB entry might be corrupted following an ASID switch, possibly corrupting subsequent MMU translations.
-The issue requires that a speculative explicit memory access is executed, but is speculative failed.
-The speculation fails if the memory access occurred under a mispredicted branch or in case it is conditional and condition failed.
+A microTLB entry might be corrupted following an ASID switch, possibly corrupting subsequent MMU translations.

-This speculative memory access might miss in the TLB, and cause a Page Table Walk.
-The erratum occurs when the Page Table Walk starts, prior to the ASID switch code sequence, but completes afterwards.

-In this case, the microTLB will get a new entry allocated with this new TLB entry, corresponding to the "old" ASID.
-The issue is that the micro-TLB does not register the ASID value, so that MMU translations which should happen with the new ASID following the ASID switch might hit in this stale micro-TLB entry, and get corrupted.

-It is, however, important to note that there is no Trustzone Security risks because the Security state of the access is registered in the micro-TLB, and consequently, cannot be corrupted.
+The erratum requires execution of an explicit memory access, which might be speculative.
+This memory access misses in the TLB and cause a translation table walk.
+The erratum occurs when the translation table walk starts before the ASID switch code sequence, but completes after the ASID switch code sequence.
+In this case, a new entry is allocated in the microTLB for the TLB entry for this translation table walk, but corresponding to the old ASID.
+Because the microTLB does not record the ASID value, the new MMU translation, which should happen with the new ASID following the ASID switch, might hit this stale microTLB entry and become corrupted.
+Note that there is no Trustzone Security risk because the Security state of the access is held in the microTLB, and cannot be corrupted.